 Developing Problem Solving Skills for Business Success

 There are two main reasons why creativity is important in achieving business success.
-First, problem solving and making decisions are the key functions of the entrepreneur.
-As much as 50% to 60% of your time in business and in life is spent in problem solving; the better you become at thinking up creative ways to solve the inevitable and unavoidable problems of daily life and work, and making effective decisions, the more successful you will be.
+First, problem-solving and making decisions are the key functions of the entrepreneur.
+As much as 50% to 60% of your time in business and in life is spent in problem-solving; the better you become at thinking up creative ways to solve the inevitable and unavoidable problems of daily life and work, and making effective decisions, the more successful you will be at your career.

 Thank you for reading this post on the six obstacles to creative thinking and how to overcome them.
 If you have any other tips on how to develop problem solving skills for business success, please feel free to comment and share below!